 When a primary key appears in another table, that field is called a foreign key in that table.
 The relationship between primary keys and foreign keys creates the relationship between tables.

-We’ve covered the main steps to take when designing your database: understand the business needs, define entities, define properties, and define relationships.
-Designing your schema can be scary because with traditional relational databases, some schema changes can bring your whole application down and cause you to lose data.
+We’ve covered the main steps to take when designing your database schema: understand the business needs, define entities, define properties, and define relationships.
+Designing your database schema can be scary because with traditional relational databases, some schema changes can bring your whole application down and cause you to lose data.
 With PlanetScale’s branching feature, you can branch your schema like your code.
-Test your schema changes in an isolated environment and once you are happy with your new schema, you can merge your changed branch into your main production branch without experiencing any downtime or data loss.
+Test your schema changes in an isolated environment, and once you are happy with your new schema, you can merge your changed branch into your main production branch without experiencing any downtime or data loss.
 Sign up for a PlanetScale account and get started for free.